kenpkz/chainlink-node-gcp/tutorial.md

 ```

-> Note HTTPS access on the HTTPS Load Balancer must be working before the IAP web access can function correclty
+> Note HTTPS access on the HTTPS Load Balancer must be working before the IAP web access can function correctly

 #### Cloud Armor
-In this setup, we only apply the rate limiting policy.
+In this setup example, I've only applied the rate limiting policy.
+That said, you should apply other Cloud Armor rules as you see fit, you can find a list of rules [here](https://cloud.google.com/armor/docs/configure-security-policies).

 Adjust the parameters in the policy below to your own values, refer to the doc [here] (https://cloud.google.com/armor/docs/configure-security-policies#rate-limiting) for more details.

 Create the Cloud Armor policy and the rate limiting rule
 ```bash